HOW TO REPORT ANIMAL CRUELTY

-- Situation – how many animals, types of animals, what did you observe.
+- Situation – how many animals, types of animals, what did you observe specifically.

-If you can also provide the following, it will assist significant in the investigation:
+If you can also provide the following, it will assist significantly in the investigation:

-- A concise, written, factual statement of what you observed—giving dates and approximate times whenever possible
+- A concise, written, factual statement of what you observed on our online form—giving dates and approximate times whenever possible.

 - Photographs of the location, the animals in question and the surrounding area.
 However, please do not put yourself in danger!
 Do not enter another person’s property without permission, and exercise great caution around unfamiliar animals who may be frightened or in pain.